Manage Your Email 2x Faster with AI.

 • Simple questions: Draft a clear answer and flag it for your quick review.

 How to do it: Gmail’s “Help Me Write” and Outlook’s Copilot both offer inline draft generation.
 Type a one-line prompt (“politely decline this meeting and suggest next week”) and the AI fills in the rest.
+Superhuman goes further — its AI learns your personal writing style from your sent messages, so drafts sound like you, not a chatbot.
+Their data shows users write emails twice as fast with AI assistance.

 2. Summarizing threads

 Long email chains are where hours disappear.
-Instead of scrolling through 47 replies to find the decision, let AI summarize the thread.
+Instead of scrolling through 47 replies to find the actual decision, let AI summarize the thread.

 How to do it: